msyvr/forecast-aisafety/README.md

 # Framework for AI safety forecasting

+--- _Initial skeleton set up in collaboration with Claude._ ---

 AI safety forecasting with trajectory analysis, using LLMs to synthesize expert opinions and track AI capabilities progress.

 > 2025.08.17: Initial draft - WIP!

 The motivation for this project is threefold:

-1. Get a feel for forecasting.
+1. Explore forecasting.
 2. Explore the current landscape of AI safety forecasting.
 3. Test out performance of different LLM models in this domain.